The Sinclair's Mysteries: Characters

-Veronica Whiteley - The daughter of a wealthy mine owner.
-She's a debutante who was going to be engaged with Lord Beaucastle an aristocratic who is later revealed to be the baron.
+Veronica Whiteley - the daughter of a wealthy mine owner.
+She's a debutante who was going to be engaged with Lord Beaucastle, an aristocratic gentleman, who is later revealed to be the Baron.

-John Hardcastle - In the midnight peacock revealed to be the Baron.
-He's the disgraced youngest son of the duke of Cleaveland.
+John Hardcastle - in the Midnight Peacock, he is revealed to be the Baron.
+He's the disgraced youngest son of the duke of Cleveland.

-Edward Sinclair - On the surface, a millionaire later to be revealed to be in fact a spy sent by America to investigate Fraternitas Draconum - the brotherhood of dragons.
+Edward Sinclair - on the surface, a millionaire later to be revealed to be in fact a spy sent by America to investigate Fraternitas Draconum - the Brotherhood of Dragons.